HTML has links - PDF has Authentication

 (iv) Have a washable surface.

-(l) Not leaving infants or toddlers more than fifteen minutes in high chairs waiting for meal or snack time, and removing a child as soon as possible once he or she finishes eating;
+(l) Not leaving infants or toddlers more than 15 minutes in high chairs waiting for meal or snack time, and removing a child as soon as possible once they finish eating;

 (m) Preventing infants or toddlers from sharing the same dish or utensil;